 More specifically, the main ferry routes to Koufonisia are the following:

-- Athens - Koufonisia from the port of Piraeus: during the off-season, there are about 3 weekly ferry crossings from Piraeus to Koufonisia.
+- Athens (Piraeus) - Koufonisia: during the off-season, there are about 3 weekly ferry crossings from Piraeus to Koufonisia.
 In the summer, ferry departures are daily.
-The journey from Piraeus to Koufonisia ranges from 5-7.5 hours depending on the ferry.
+The journey from Piraeus to Koufonisia ranges from 5-8 hr depending on the ferry.

-- Athens - Koufonisia from the port of Rafina: the ferry route from Rafina to Koufonisia is sometimes available during the summer.
-Trip duration ranges from 6-8 hours.
+- Athens (Rafina) - Koufonisia: the ferry route from Rafina to Koufonisia is sometimes available during the summer.
+Trip duration is about 7 hr.

-- Naxos - Koufonisia: Naxos is connected to Athens with frequent ferry crossing from the port of Piraeus.
-The ferry route Naxos - Koufonisia is also served regularly throughout the year, while during the summer, there are at least 2 daily ferry departures.
-The journey from Naxos to Koufonisia takes 40 minutes to 2.5 hours depending on the ferry.
+- Naxos - Koufonisia: Naxos is connected to Athens with frequent ferry crossings from the port of Piraeus.
+The ferry route Naxos - Koufonisia is also served regularly throughout the year, while during the summer, there are up to 5 daily ferry departures.
+The journey from Naxos to Koufonisia takes 40 min to 2.5 hr depending on the ferry.

 The sun is setting over the Aegean Sea in Pano Koufonisi